freeflowuniverse/herolauncher/README.md

 - **Go Tests**: Runs all tests using the test.sh script on every push and pull request
 - **Go Lint**: Performs linting using golangci-lint to ensure code quality
 - **Build**: Builds the application for multiple platforms (Linux Intel/ARM, macOS Intel/ARM, Windows) and makes the binaries available as artifacts
+- **Release**: Creates GitHub releases with binaries for all platforms when a new tag is pushed

 ### Downloading Binaries from CI